[Length: 6 Minute Read]

 As mentioned in our FAFSA FAQ #1 Video, FAFSA stands for “Free Application for Federal Student Aid.”
 By filling out the FAFSA, your child becomes eligible to receive Federal student aid in the form of loans, grants, work-study programs.

 College is expensive these days, and these federal aid programs are designed to help families reduce the cost of attending college.
-Famlies that are in need can qualify for what’s called a GRANT, which is a form of financial aid the student can receive but doesn’t have to pay back.
+Families that are in need can qualify for what’s called a GRANT, which is a form of financial aid the student doesn’t have to pay back (free money!).

 Additionally, filling out the FAFSA opens the door to obtaining Federal student loans, which tend to be cheaper than private student loans and qualify for loan forgiveness programs.
-Clearly, you want to be careful in having your child take out student loans, as they can become a crushing burden for students when they graduate.
+Obviously, you want to be careful having your child take out student loans, as they can become a crushing burden for them after they graduate.
 But these Federal loans can help bridge the gap between money saved up to pay for college and the ultimate cost of sending your child to college.

 Who Should Fill Out The FAFSA?